|

 attend.
 See the

-Picture Gallery for more images of the 65th anniversary.
+Picture Gallery for images of the 65th, the

 As an example of the timing of events, here is the program for the 68th